wallacebrf/Synology_Data_Scrub_Status/README.md

 the script also performs the command ```cat /proc/mdstat``` to get the current RAID status. if the string "resync" is found, then the RAID sync activity is in progress

+An email with the status of scrubbing is only sent if scrubbing is active.

 <p align="right">(<a href="#top">back to top</a>)</p>